 The most heartwarming diet plan comes with a complete lifestyle.
 This one was not invented but discovered.
 The Mediterranean diet is the one that takes you to the southern part of Europe, where socializing, laughing, dancing and sport is also an essential and natural part of life.
 This is the only diet plan that includes these activities and doesn’t separate physical education from eating habits.
 This is where a little bit of red wine and some sweets are occasionally part of the diet.
 The focus rather falls on how these food group ratios build up in your meals.
 Consume vegetables, fruits, whole wheat grains, olive oil, nuts, legumes and seeds, herbs, and spices daily.
 While trying to include fish and seafood at least twice a week.
 Keep the poultry, eggs, cheese, and yogurt for occasions like a Sunday lunch with your family.

 Dash diet is just another way to say: consume moderate portions of meat and dairy.
+If you like meat but want to stay healthy, you need to find other alternatives and should know what they really are made of.
 Try to lose or reduce sweets.
 And have whole wheat grains, fruits, vegetables, and beans at an equal amount as a base of your diet.

 Paleo diet sounds so fancy, but it only begs you to quit consuming processed food.
 Well, not only the packaged food that won’t expire for another decade but the ones you need to bake or make of grains.
 Just keep in mind the possibilities of an ancient human and you are good to go.
 Eat lots of meat, fruits, and vegetables.